masiucd/linux-tool-box/README.md

-# bash make you productive
+# Bash With Marcell 😎λ👩🏻‍💻

-This is a simple tutorial on how you can be more comfortable with using bash and be more productive as a developer
+This is a simple tutorial on how you can be more comfortable with using bash and be more productive as a developer.
+Even if you using ZSH or Fish most of this scripts will still work for you.
+If you using *powershell* on Windows then sorry that would be another tutorial.

 ---

 Bash is a powerful tool and has been around since 1989.
 Bash is available on many different OS ans Mac-os is one of them.
 It is the default Shell for Linux operative system.
 I will write about:

-- creating, moving, deleting and copying files
+* creating, moving, deleting and copying files 🤟🏻
-- finding files and different text patterns
+* finding files and different text patterns 🧘🏻‍♂️
-- interacting with your filesystem
+* interacting with your filesystem 🗄
-- Language syntax like conditionals and variables
+* Language syntax like conditionals and variables 🈚️
-- creating and running different scripts
+* creating and running different scripts ℬ

 ## [Navigate the file system](https://swcarpentry.github.io/shell-novice/02-filedir/index.html)